by Chris Wayan, 2004-6

 WHY THE BACKWARD NAMES?

 Since Serrana's a tribute to The Dispossessed, I wanted to refer identifiably to Le Guin's names on Anarres, yet not steal them.
 Also, English sounds so pleasantly alien, backward.
 Woble, Murd, Yendik, Trats, Sherf!
 And that alienness is needed.
-On her Anarres, the names are of two sorts:
+On her Anarres, the placenames are of two sorts:

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books